California Institute of Technology

 Published Volumes

-The Collected Papers of Albert Einstein series now covers Einstein's life and work up to his 44th birthday.
-It presents, as annotated full text, 319 writings by Einstein and 3,000 letters written by and to him.
-An additional 2,063 documents appear in abstract.
+With the publication of its most recent Volume 16, The Collected Papers of Albert Einstein series now covers Einstein's life and work up to his 50th birthday.
+It presents, as annotated full text, 600 writings by Einstein and 4,000 letters written by and to him.
+An additional 4,500 documents appear in abstract.

 News Archive